Ravindumal/myapp/README.md

 This is a readme file of this sample project

+after clone I edited this line after clone I edited this line

+after clone I edited this line

+after clone I edited this line

-afer clone I edited this line
+after clone I edited this line